 Red Chokeberry is a deciduous shrub growing from 3 to 12 feet high.
 See bottom of the page for range.
 Native U.S. plants are not hardy beyond USDA Zone 5.

-Leaves are alternate, ovate-lanceolate shape with a short stalk, fine toothed edge, dense with fine hair on the underside, medium dull green color which turns a dark glossy green in the Autumn before finally turning red.
+Leaves are alternate, ovate-lanceolate shape (broadest in the lower half) with a short stalk, fine toothed edge, dense with fine hair on the underside, medium dull green color which turns a dark glossy green in the Autumn before finally turning red.
 Leaves are slightly larger than the Black Chokeberry.

 The inflorescence is a terminal panicle on the tips of short stub twigs rising from buds of the prior seasons growth.
 Flower clusters will be 2 to 2-1/2 inches wide.
 Flower stalks and buds are woolly.